 There is a well-known story about a man who came upon three poor bricklayers.
 The man asked the first bricklayer: “What are you doing?”
 “Well, I take this brick and put some mortar on it, and then I take another brick and some more mortar, and then another brick…” And to the second bricklayer, “What are you doing?”
 He said, “I’m making money.”
 Finally, the man asked the third bricklayer, “And what are you doing?”
 He replied, “I am building a cathedral to the glory of God.”

 A great deal of sensitivity and awareness is needed to help a child discover a purpose that transcends the mundane existence of life.
 It also depends on the priorities you have, and on accepting the way your child is created.
 Ultimately, you need to ask God what he wants for your child in contrast to what we want as parents.
-Every child is a thought of God, and thus any special gifts he or she may have needs to develop according to his true vocation.
+Every child is a thought of God, and thus any special gifts he or she may have need to develop according to his true vocation.

 In addition to prayer, role models play an important part in helping to instill a sense of calling in a child.
 What I am referring to here is not today’s celebrities, but real heroes who display the qualities of true humanity and who, in their struggle to make this a better world, sacrifice themselves for the good.